CiscoHW/pokehack/README.md

 ### Installing

-Download pokeHACK by clcking [HERE](https://rometools.github.io/rome/) .
+- Download pokeHACK from the download session.
-Then, insert the
+- Insert the

 ## 2 - Download
 Download pokeHACK by clcking [HERE](https://rometools.github.io/rome/) .